diinki/my_writings/blogs/2022/imps_works.md

-Kayowo is my game-dev project, but since I already had the website I also added a blog to it, it has way more blogs than this website atm; since it's been a thing for longer, but I will reserve kayowo.net to only have game-dev & game-dev project related content from now on. imp.works is now my true personal website!
+Kayowo is my game-dev project, but since I already had the website I also added a blog to it, it has way more blogs than this website atm; since it's been a thing for longer, but I will reserve kayowo.net to only have game-dev & game-dev project related content from now imp.works is now my true personal website!

 This place will contain my writings, a collections of the projects I'm involved with, and some of my more artistic creations!